 2019 brings us the next entry in the American Silver Eagle (ASE) series, the official silver bullion coin of the United States, which is struck by the U.S. Mint.
-The ASE is the one of the most trusted and sought after silver bullion coins in existence, due to its guaranteed weight and purity by the U.S. Government.
+The ASE is one of the most trusted and sought-after silver bullion coins in existence, due to its guaranteed weight and purity by the U.S. Government.

 American Eagle coins are struck by the United States Mint to promote and facilitate the private ownership of gold and silver, as well as other precious metals, for collectors and stackers in the U.S. and abroad.
 The American Eagle Bullion Coin program includes American Gold Eagle coins, American Silver Eagle coins, American Platinum Eagle coins, and the most recent, American Palladium Eagle coins.